smittytone/Word2Text/README.md

 I write either plain text or, when I require formatting, in Markdown format.
 Psion *Word*, created long before Markdown’s conception, doesn’t support it, but both types of text file can be created in *Word* and transferred to a Mac. *Word* embeds the plain text in a document that also includes a host of file, formatting and printing related data. *word2text* strips all that away.

+## Character Set

+The Psion Series 3a uses the IBM Code Page 850 character set.
+This was used in the DOS days and was superseded first by Windows Code Page 1252 and ultimately UTF-8.
+850 and 1252 are not exactly the same, and though Swift can convert from 1252 to UTF-8, it doesn't speak 850.
+And compiled on Linux, the conversion code has issues with 1252 too, I have found.

+*word2text* converts the UK pound sign `£` from 850 value 156 to 1252’s 163.
+At some point, I may extend this to the full set of matchable characters.
+If you have a character that is not being correctly converted (*word2text* should report characters that have issues), please let me know.

 ## Usage

 Use *word2text* to convert into plain text any Psion *Word* documents that you have transferred to your Mac.
 Provide a `.WRD` file name as an argument and *word2text* will output a plain text version to stdout.
 This way you can pipe the result into other command line utilities or redirect output to a file .
 For example: